-Knowing how to read bitcoin charts will be a big advantage when trading cryptos as it will provide a better idea of when to enter or exit a trade, increasing potential profitability.
-This guide will offer an introduction into the popular technical indicators used for Bitcoin and its brethren, and cryptocurrency chart patterns that commonly appear.
+Knowing how to read crypto charts is a big advantage when trading crypto.
+It will provide a better idea of when to enter or exit a trade, increasing potential profitability.
+This guide will offer an introduction into the popular technical indicators used for bitcoin and other cryptocurrencies.

-It operates on the premise that prices move in trends, and these movements generally follow established patterns which can be partly attributed to market psychology.
-This behavioural assumption is based on the belief that traders react in a similar fashion when faced with similar situations.
+It operates on the premise that prices move in trends, and these movements generally follow established patterns which are partly attributed to market psychology.
+This behavioral assumption is based on the belief that traders react in a similar fashion when faced with similar situations.

 “Trend is your friend”